WILLIAMSTOWN -- When the Mount Greylock boys’ basketball team settled down, it was ready to heat up.

 Also helping: a chance to take a breather after the emotional high of starting the postseason at home for what is believed to be only the second time in school history.

 "There were definitely jitters," Picard said.
 "This was my first playoff game and the first playoff game for everyone on this team.
-You
+You always have butterflies coming out, but we got over that in the second half."

 Mount Greylock coach Bob Thistle agreed that nerves may have played a role in a first half that saw the Mounties head to the locker room down, 19-18.